 d.
 Before the adoption of IFRS 9, certain debt securities were classified as FVTPL at initial recognition.
-Due to changes in intentions and managing of the business model by the Group Treasury those securities were reclassified into FVOCI category on the adoption of IFRS 9.
+Due to changes in intentions and managing these securities within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets by the Group Treasury, those securities are classified as measured at FVOCI category on the adoption of IFRS 9.